CGI Full Form: Computer Generated Imagery

 • Many full-length animated feature films today employ a mix of 2D and 3D CGI animation techniques to achieve a desired visual style.

-Benefits and Limitations of CGI
+Benefits of CGI

 BenefitDescriptionTarget Audience